abumq/residue/docs/CONFIGURATION.md

 This is to map the client with multiple loggers.
 Remember, client is not validated against the logger using this array, this is only for extra information.

 #### `known_clients`::`user`
 [String] Linux / mac user assigned to known clients.
-All the log files associated to the corresponding loggers will belong to this user with `RW-R----` permissions
+All the log files associated to the corresponding loggers will belong to this user with `RW-R-----` permissions

 Default: Current process user